gextyr/powerbivisual_fullcalendar/README.md

 * Image - url (or base64 encoded image) to display in-line with the title
 * Tool Tips - currently not used (will be used for tooltips)

+# Settings
+* Grouping Title - The title for the "grouping rows" column
+* Grouping Area Width % - The percent of the overall width of the visual to use for the grouping title
+* Calendar Title - the title text for the calendar
+* Number of Months - the number of months to render at once (will scroll, and prev/next buttons will advance by that many)

 # Tips
 * Open f12 tools to see console
 * Use console.info()|error()|debug() etc. to write to the console